eachase/ChiWard1Crashes/README.md

 # ChiWard1Crashes
 Pedestrian and cyclist crash data for Chicago's 1st Ward

+## Map of Crashes
+The map on this page shows pedestrian and cyclist crashes from January 1, 2023 to November 16, 2024: https://eachase.github.io/ChiWard1Crashes/ward_crashes.html

 ## Data used in this analysis
 - Traffic Crashes: https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if/about_data
 - Traffic Crashes - People: https://data.cityofchicago.org/Transportation/Traffic-Crashes-People/u6pd-qa9d/about_data